ETS-Next-Gen/writing_observer/modules/lo_dash_react_components/README.md

 # Learning Observer Dash / React Components

-Learning Observer Dash / React Components is a Dash component library.
+Learning Observer Dash / React Components is a Dash component library of components we use in various dashboards for the Learning Observer and modules.

+At some point, some of these should meander over to those specific modules, while others should be kept system-wide.

 ## Install